YF&R Achievement Award

 - The entry form and application of each state entry will be coded upon receipt by AFBF.
 The applicant’s name and state will not be revealed to the judges until judging is completed.

-- Judging is based on the application sent to AFBF by the state Farm Bureau and an interview during the AFBF Annual Convention.
+- Judging is based on the application sent to AFBF by the state Farm Bureau.
+An interview with the Top 10 finalists during the AFBF Annual Convention determines final scores and rank.

-- A panel of three qualified judges will select the national winners.
-The Top 10 competitors will be interviewed by the same three judges who reviewed the written applications.
+- A panel of qualified judges will select the national winners.
+The Top 10 competitors will be interviewed by the same judges who reviewed the written applications.

-- During the interview process, only the named applicant(s) on the entry form is permitted into the interview, and the applicant(s) should refrain from using the name of his/her state or county, or any names that may bring about the recognition or identification of his/her state.
+- During the interview process, only the named applicant(s) on the entry form is permitted into the interview, and the applicant(s) should refrain from using the name of their state or county, or any names that may bring about the recognition or identification of their state.
 Applicants can refer to each other by their first name throughout the interview.

 Please complete the form.
 If you wish to start the application but complete it later, scroll to the bottom of the page and click “Save.”
-The application submission deadline is June 30, 2020.
-If selected as a top three contestant, a long form of the application, including additional financial information, will be required to finalize judging.
+The application submission deadline is September 29, 2023.